-It is intended that the Designated Teacher (DT) will be responsible for chairing the meeting, collating the information, setting targets, and circulation of the document after, following up actions etc. The DT will have received training with the Virtual School around the needs of LAC and Post LAC, so best placed to carry out this role.
+It is intended that the Designated Teacher for Looked after Children and Post Looked After will be responsible for chairing the meeting, collating the information, setting targets, circulation of the document after, and following up actions etc. The DT will have received training with the Virtual School around the needs of LAC and Post LAC, so is best placed to carry out this role.

 More information around the role of the DT can be found in this link